Research at Cleveland State University

 Occupational safety.
 Caregivers may injure themselves while providing care to patients due to incorrect movements, such as bend and turns.
 In fact, this is a major reason for work-related injuries for nursing assistants working in nursing homes.

-Recently, I collaborated with Dr. Glenn Goodman and Dr. Beth Ekelman, also in School of Health Science, Dr. Joan Niederriter in School of Nursing, as well as Drs.
+Recently, Dr. Zhao collaborated with Dr. Glenn Goodman and Dr. Beth Ekelman, also in School of Health Science, Dr. Joan Niederriter in School of Nursing, as well as Drs.
 Reinthal and Espy, on a research project to develop a Kinect-based system to enhance the workers' compliance to best practices in nursing homes.
-The project was funded by the Ohio Bureau of Workers' Compensation (BWC) on February 2015.
-We will be working with an external partner, Jennings Center for Older Adults, Cleveland, OH, to conduct extensive human subject trials of the system that I will be developing to track the worker's activities in compliance with best practices.
+The project was funded by the Ohio Bureau of Workers' Compensation on February 2015.
+They have been working with an external partner, Jennings Center for Older Adults, Cleveland, OH, to conduct extensive human subject trials of the system.

 Our projects in this area have been funded by the Ohio Bureau of Workers Compensation, two CSU FRD awards, and several Undergraduate Summer Research awards.